-For more information, see "Recent Developments", "Material Contracts" and "Interest of Management and Others in Material Transactions" and Note 23 to our consolidated financial statements for the year ended December 31, 2009, which note is incorporated by reference in this Annual Information Form.
+For more information, see "Material Contracts" and "Interest of Management and Others in Material Transactions" and Note 8 to our consolidated financial statements for the year ended December 31, 2010 filed on SEDAR at www.sedar.com, which note is incorporated by reference in this Annual Information Form.
 See "Risks Inherent in Magellan's Business - The Corporation's debt is significant and may need to be refinanced and such refinancing may not be available".